jaimem88/bcg.challenge.throttler/README.md

 ## Assumptions

 1. Token must be present in the `Authorization` header as a `Bearer` token type
-2. Used an unsafe in-memory cache using a map
+2. Used an unsafe in-memory cache using a map.
+An external service, e.g. Redis, could be used to persist the cache
+3. Using start/end times to check limits.
+I could have used a `time.Timer` listening for the `channel` to update the in memory cache.

 ## Running